… for the seventeen people murdered in Paris by jihadi/Islamist extremists, January 2015.

 P.P.P.P.S.
 This is a much-delayed post because I wanted a number of trusted, detached, objective and perceptive people to critically evaluate it before it entered the public domain.
 Such people, Jewish, Christian, Muslim, Bahai, Hindu, humanist and atheist included, have engaged in such critical evaluation and I now feel it deserves exposure.
 But will anyone rise to the challenge described above?
 Time will tell.

 Oh yes: the criticism levelled at the diocese for not arranging an act of remembrance following the terrible events in Pakistan (when the Taliban murdered about 150 people, most of whom were children, at a military school) is most unfair.
-In a case of such brutality committed by Muslims on Muslims, it is mosques that should arrange such acts of remembrance and, as in the case of the diocese last week, reach out to people of all faiths and none to show solidarity with Muslims ashamed of and disgusted by the actions of co-religionists capable of such crimes against humanity.
-We are all on a steep learning curve, I fear.
+In a case of such brutality committed by Muslims on Muslims, it is mosque leaders who should arrange such acts of remembrance.
+Moreover, for such acts of remembrance, it is mosque leaders who should reach out to people of all faiths and none to show solidarity with Muslims ashamed of and/or disgusted by the actions of co-religionists capable of such crimes against humanity.
+We are all on a steep learning curve, quite clearly.